 The engine is the most obvious component to ready for service.
 Change the oil - all the oil - including the oil down in the foot of the engine.
-You'll need a large straight-slot screw driver for the two screws (high and low) that have to be backed out, a bucket and a quart of oil.
+You'll need a large straight-slot screwdriver for the two screws (high and low) that have to be backed out, a bucket and a quart of oil.
 Find all the grease fittings and gently pump new grease in until it comes out somewhere else.
 Don't forget the steering cable fitting.
-Be sure that the oil dip-stick is properly seated.
+Be sure that the oil dipstick is properly seated.

-BTW, if you do have trailer, check the tires and the lube the bearings.
+BTW, if you do have a trailer, check the tires and lube the bearings.
 As with the engine grease, pump it in gently.
 Who wants to push out a seal?

 Reset the spark plug(s) in the engine before you put the cover back on - unless you are going to work on the prop.
 Some old models might start up when you turn the prop - and that will definitely ruin your Saturday.

 Once ready to start the boat, be sure it is in water!
-You need the coolant!
-It will smoke at first from the fogging oil you laid in the Fall but that will quickly pass.
+You need the coolant.
+It will smoke at first from the fogging oil you laid in the fall, but that will quickly pass.

-OK, there are surely more things to do but you are well on your way to heading out to the high seas - or at least the bay!
+OK, there are surely more things to do but you are well on your way to heading out to the high seas - or at least our bays and creeks.

-If you are interested in being a volunteer member of USCG Forces, email me at JoinUSCGAux2008@aol.com or go direct to MaryJo Cruickshank, who is in charge of new members matters, at FSO-PS@emcg.us and we will help you "get in this thing..."
+BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."